New for 2017

 The Advance Package includes convenience features like auto-dimming side mirrors, heated and ventilated front seats, heated steering wheel, second-row captain’s chairs in place of the bench seat in other models, and roof rails.
 A rear-seat entertainment package with DVD player, rear monitor, and an upgraded audio system is also available.

-The restyled 2017 Acura MDX debuts the new face of Acura, including a diamond pentagon grille and updated version of Acura’s “Jewel Eye” LED headlights inspired by the Acura Precision concept that debuted at the 2016 Detroit Auto Show in January.
+The restyled 2017 Acura MDX debuts the new face of Acura, including a diamond pentagon grille and updated version of Acura’s “Jewel Eye” LED headlights inspired by the Acura Precision concept that debuted at the 2016 Detroit Auto Show.
 This represents Acura’s latest attempt to create a unique design language that is also pleasing to the eye, and that will remain so for years to come.

 The MDX also offers plenty of space for passengers and cargo.
-It offers an EPA-rated 132.7 cubic feet of total passenger volume, 15.0 cubic feet of cargo space with all three rows of seats in place, and 68.4 cubic feet with the second and third rows folded.
+It offers 132.7 cubic feet of total passenger volume, 15.0 cubic feet of cargo space with all three rows of seats in place, and 68.4 cubic feet with the second and third rows folded.

 Standard safety equipment on the 2017 Acura MDX includes anti-lock brakes, Vehicle Stability Assist with Traction Control and Motion Adaptive Steering, forward collision warning, collision-mitigating automatic braking, lane departure warning, lane keep assist, road departure mitigation, adaptive cruise control, and a multi-view rearview camera with dynamic grid lines.
 Optional features include a surround-view camera system, rear cross-traffic monitor, blind spot information system, and Head-Up Warning.